tillvaxse/Getting-and-Cleaning-Data---Week2/README.md

 ###3.2 factorize variale activity in the data frame Data using descriptive activity names

 ##4.
 Appropriately labels the data set with descriptive variable names
-###In the former part, variables activity and subject and names of the activities have been
+In the former part, variables activity and subject and names of the activities have been labelled using descriptive names.
-###labelled using descriptive names.
-In this part, Names of Feteatures will labelled using
+In this part, Names of Feteatures will labelled using descriptive variable names:
-###descriptive variable names.
 #### -prefix t is replaced by time
 #### -Acc is replaced by Accelerometer
 #### -Gyro is replaced by Gyroscope